 If you’re traveling to Athens from other European countries, using a rail pass can be a smart choice.
 The Eurail Greece Pass (for non-EU travelers) and the Interrail Pass (for EU residents) allow flexible travel across multiple borders.

-📌 Pro Travel Tip: Some routes to Greece require ferry crossings (like Italy to Greece).
+Pro Travel Tip: Some routes to Greece require ferry crossings (like Italy to Greece).
 A Eurail Pass often includes discounts on ferries!
+Get your Eurail Greece Pass here!

 Best Websites for International Train Routes to Greece

-- Deutsche Bahn (DB) is ideal for routes from Germany to Balkan hubs.
-My advice is to use DB’s website for real-time schedules, but book Greece-bound tickets via local providers for better fares.
+- Deutsche Bahn (DB) is excellent for checking routes from Germany to Balkan hubs such as Belgrade, Sofia, or Vienna.
+Use it primarily for real-time timetables and planning.
+My advice is to book Greece-bound tickets via local providers for better fares.

-- ÖBB (Austrian Railways) is best for Austria to Greece train connections, often via Belgrade or Sofia.
+- ÖBB (Austrian Railways) is best for Austria to Greece train connections, often via the Balkans (Belgrade or Sofia).
 I advise you to check night trains from Vienna to Balkan cities, then continue by train or bus to Thessaloniki.
+Tickets are generally available online, but as you get closer to Greece, some segments may require booking locally.

-- Hellenic Train (TrainOSE) handles international train routes from the Balkans, including: Sofia to Thessaloniki (direct train) and Belgrade to Thessaloniki (seasonal trains).
-Balkan routes are often not bookable online so you might need to buy tickets at the station or check local agencies.
+- Hellenic Train (TrainOSE) also handles international train routes from the Balkans, including Sofia to Thessaloniki (direct train) and Belgrade to Thessaloniki (seasonal trains).
+Balkan routes are often not bookable online, so you might need to buy tickets at the station or check local agencies.

 The Athens Larissis railway station is the central hub for trains in Greece, including domestic and international routes.
 If you’re already in Athens and planning a trip to Thessaloniki or beyond, this is the best place to purchase tickets.